spherex-dev/react-app-python-template/README.md

 This starter template combines a react single page application with a python sanic backend.
 Modifications have been added to the sanic backend to allow cors from any host to interact with the single page app during the development phase.

+If you wish to see animated installation, testing and running of this application.
+Please see [this](https://www.spherex.dev/how-to-use-react-with-a-python-backend/) post at our development blog.

 ## Prerequisites

 To use this template, ensure that the following commands are available in your environment